 Camp Casey’s mission became personal for Katie when her mother, Penelope, was going through treatment for lung cancer.
 During the four years that Penelope was ill, she and Katie went horseback riding as often as she was able.
 It was then that Katie realized the therapeutic effect of horses; during that hour on horseback, Penelope was not a cancer patient, but a strong, able-bodied woman.
 Katie is grateful to be in a position to provide the same relief to children and their families through Camp Casey.

-Katie lives in Birmingham with her husband, Michael, and their amazing, fluffy cat, Roland.
+Katie lives in Birmingham with her husband, Michael, their son, Sidney, and their amazing, fluffy cat, Roland.

 Meet Our Equine Therapists